andreas-glaser/qbak/README.md

 qbak photos/            → photos-20250603T145232-qbak/
 ```

+For development without a local Rust install, see the Docker dev environment in the Development section.

 ## Why qbak?

 Have you ever found yourself editing important files or directories and wanting to create a quick local backup first?
 You know the routine: `cp myconfig.conf backup-myconfig.conf` or something similar.
 But then you realize your backup naming lacks consistency-no timestamps, no predictable convention, just ad-hoc names that become meaningless over time.